seoanalytics/seoanalytics.github.io/sobre.md

 subtitle: 'This is my site.
 This is my Experience'
 ---

-I am a qualified and highly experienced technical in search engine optimization and data analytics with over 9 years of experience particularly in digital marketing serving large e-commerce clients in Brazil, such as services websites, marketplaces and institutional websites.
-During this period I have also gained valuable experience in leading technical teams.&nbsp;
+I am a qualified and highly experienced specialist in search engine optimization and data analytics with over 9 years of experience particularly in digital marketing serving large e-commerce clients in Brazil.
+During this period I gained valuable experience in leading technical teams.&nbsp;

 [REACH ME ON LINKEDIN](https://www.linkedin.com/in/fabiolafaria/){: target="_blank"}